Montessori FAQ

 Is Montessori right for our family?

-Montessori believes in the developmental potential of all children.
+Montessori supports the developmental potential of children.
 Montessori may not, however, be right for all families.
 A positive experience for the child requires that parents and the school share a common idea of the purpose of education.
 If parents enroll their child for the wrong reasons, the child may experience tension and unhappiness.

 1. Do I encourage my child to make choices and to take responsibility at home?